Couple selfie at West Lake with Leifeng Pagoda visible across the water, Hangzhou

 Hangzhou is a year-round destination, but the best time to visit depends on your interests and travel preferences.
 Each season offers its own charm, from lush greenery to peaceful snow-dusted landscapes.

-- Spring (March–May): Spring is arguably the best time to visit Hangzhou.
+• Spring (March–May): Arguably the best time to visit Hangzhou.
 Temperatures range from 10–25°C (50–77°F), and the city bursts into bloom.
 The willows along West Lake turn green, cherry blossoms bloom, and the air is fresh and mild—perfect for sightseeing and boat rides.

 Best Tip: Avoid visiting during Chinese national holidays such as Golden Week (early October) or Chinese New Year (late January/early February), as major attractions like West Lake become extremely crowded and accommodations fill up fast.